The Breathing Burren

 Download this season’s newsletter by clicking the link.

 Corofin Information Point

-Open daily June to September, 9.30am to 5pm
+May to September – Open daily 9.30am to 5pm

 For more information please go to our Information Point page